somsubhrak/Course-Content-Simplification-Agent/README.md

 - Python 3.10+
 - An [IBM watsonx.ai](https://www.ibm.com/watsonx) account with a project and API key
-- The IBM Granite model enabled in your project
+- The Meta Llama 3.3 70B Instruct model enabled in your project

 ### 1. Clone the repository